Kernel Methods in the Deep Ritz framework: Theory and practice: Numerical experiments

 We observe that the interpolation of the exact solution and the approximation obtained using the deep Ritz approach show the same asymptotical converge rate.
 Only for~$k=2$ and a small mesh norm of less than~$0.01$, the error of the deep Ritz solution stagnates and does not decrease further when adding more centers.
 We expect that this issue can be circumvented with more advanced learning rate scheduling.
 We further notice that the~$L^2$-error of the deep Ritz solution is smaller than the interpolation error in most cases.
 The deep Ritz solution is a quasi-best approximation with respect to the~$H^1$-norm whereas the interpolation only considers values of the exact solution at the centers.
 Approximating the weak solution by means of the deep Ritz solution therefore takes much more information into account in its construction.
 Moreover, the approximation error can indeed be smaller than the interpolation error, see also the discussion after~\Cref{thm:approximation-error-estimate}.
 Certainly, the interpolation serves solely as a reference here.
 In practice, the exact solution is usually unknown and it is impossible to compute its interpolation.

 In this example the solution is smooth and we have in particular that~$m>\tau$ for the considered values of~$\tau$.
 For instance for~$\nu=1/2$, we therefore expect a convergence rate of~$3/2$ with respect to the~$L^2$-norm according to~\Cref{tab:matern-kernels-regularity}.
 Indeed we observe in~\Cref{fig:errors-higher-regularity} a convergence rate of about~$2$, i.e.~an additional rate of~$1/2$.
-This effect is an instance of superconvergence, see~\cite{schaback2018superconvergence}, which is a known phenomenon occurring in the context of kernel based approximation when the function that is approximated is much smoother than the kernel itself.
+This effect is an instance of superconvergence, see~\cite{schaback2018superconvergence,karvonen2025general}, which is a known phenomenon occurring in the context of kernel based approximation when the function that is approximated is much smoother than the kernel itself.
 We thus obtain higher convergence rates as predicted by the theory in both norms and for all values of~$\nu$.

-In~\Cref{fig:errors-higher-regularity-neural-networks} we present a comparison of the errors when using neural networks or Matérn kernels with regularity parameter~$\nu=3/2$ in the deep Ritz method.
+In~\Cref{fig:errors-higher-regularity-neural-networks} we present a comparison of the errors when using neural networks or Mat\'{e}rn kernels with regularity parameter~$\nu=3/2$ in the deep Ritz method.

-The relative errors of the neural networks are about one order of magnitude larger in comparison to those obtained by the kernel models.
+The relative errors of the neural networks in the~$L^2$-norm are about one order of magnitude larger in comparison to those obtained by the kernel models.
+In the~$H^1$-norm, the errors are similar for both methods.
 In particular for small numbers of parameters the neural networks seem to lack the expressivity in order to provide errors comparable to the kernel approach.
 However, we also observe that in contrast to the error of the kernel methods, the errors of the neural networks still decrease further significantly when increasing the number of parameters in the network.

-We further consider the results obtained when assembling the stiffness matrix in~\eqref{equ:definition-stiffness-matrix} as well as the right-hand side and solve the system~\eqref{equ:system-stiffness-matrix}.
-As mentioned in~\Cref{sec:application-kernels-to-deep-ritz}, the stiffness matrix suffers from a large condition number which results in problems when solving the associated linear system.
-The relative errors with respect to the mesh norm when applying Matérn kernels with different smoothness are shown in~\Cref{fig:errors-higher-regularity-matrix}.
+We further consider the results obtained when assembling the stiffness matrix in~\eqref{equ:definition-stiffness-matrix} as well as the right-hand side and solve the system~\eqref{equ:system-stiffness-matrix} using Cholesky decomposition (the stiffness matrix is positive-definite and dense).
+The linear system suffers from a very high condition number for smaller mesh norm, which is a well-known limitation of kernel methods that was discussed in more detail in~\Cref{sec:application-kernels-to-deep-ritz}.
+We therefore add a Tikhonov regularization term with regularization factor~$10^{-10}$ when using Cholesky decomposition to solve the system.
+Without this regularization, Cholesky decomposition failed in our experiments.
+The relative errors with respect to the mesh norm when applying Mat\'{e}rn kernels with different smoothness are shown in~\Cref{fig:errors-higher-regularity-matrix}.